PUBLIC SERVICE + OUTREACH

 CED has established relationships with local governments, state agencies, non-profit organizations and underserved populations, as well as partnerships with the eight UGA Public Service and Outreach units and other academic collaborators on campus.

-Our students play key roles in working directly with communities on revitalization efforts.
-CED graduate students are recruited for approximately 24 outreach-focused assistantships a year with CED, the Archway Partnership, the Georgia Downtown Renaissance outreach programs, and UGA Marine Extension and Georgia Sea Grant (MAREX).
+Our students are recruited for approximately 24 outreach-focused assistantships/internships a year and work directly with communities on downtown revitalization, community and economic development, historic resource surveys and environmental resiliency through our UGA colleagues at FindIt, the Archway Partnership, the Georgia Downtown Renaissance program, and Marine Extension and Georgia Sea Grant (MAREX).

 CED outreach initiatives are coordinated through the Center for Community Design and Preservation (CCDP), the public service and outreach office for the College.
+Our Featured Projects page showcases the variety of work CED is involved in.
 The public is encouraged to submit a request if you have a project that our students, faculty or outreach staff may be able to assist with.